 Clover is a somewhat small town located in the state of South Carolina.
 With a population of 7,391 people and eight associated neighborhoods, Clover is the 65th largest community in South Carolina.
-Clover has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in Clover was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Clover economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Clover, where the median household income is $66,992.00.

 Clover real estate is some of the most expensive in South Carolina, although Clover house values don't compare to the most expensive real estate in the U.S.

-A relatively large number of people in Clover telecommute to their jobs.
-Overall, about 11.37% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 11.37% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In Clover, however, the average commute to work is quite long.
 On average, people spend 34.92 minutes each day getting to work, which is significantly higher than the national average.